The 66th Annual Meeting of the Japanese Society of Pediatric Hematology/Oncology

 Graduate School of Medicine, Mie University

-I believe another important point to be considered with regard to high-quality pediatric nursing is that nurses are also at please.
-Nursing is the mutual interaction between children and families.
-I hope this conference allows participants to learn from new findings and gain valuable knowledge; meet, discuss, and make good relationships with like-minded colleagues; and resume their daily practice, research, and education with revitalized energy.
+Another important point to be considered with regard to high-quality pediatric nursing is that nurses are also at please.
+Nursing involves the interaction between children and families.
+I hope this conference allows participants to learn from new findings in the field and gain valuable knowledge, as well as to meet, discuss, and form relationships with like-minded colleagues so that they may resume their daily practice, research, and education with revitalized energy.

-We look forward to meeting you in historic Kyoto.
-We sincerely hope that many of you will participate.
+We sincerely hope you will participate and look forward to meeting you in historic Kyoto.

 Kohsuke Yamashita